-Understanding his learning and thinking differences can help your child think about potential careers.
+Understanding your teen’s learning and thinking differences can help them think about potential careers.

-Your child’s interests can also give him direction as he thinks about careers.
+Your child’s interests can also give your teen direction as they consider career possibilities.

 Kids with learning and thinking differences need extra help planning their future.

 Four years can go by fast.
-If your child has learning and thinking differences, you might wonder how you can help him get an edge in a tough job market.
-Just as your child needs extra help at school, he will need extra help planning his future.
+If your child has learning and thinking differences, you might wonder how you can help your teen get an edge in a tough job market.
+Just as your child needs extra help at school, your teen will need extra help planning their future.
 Here are five steps that can help get your teenager thinking about a possible career.

 Work on self-awareness.

-Your child may think his learning and thinking differences only apply to school.
-But it’s important for him to understand that these issues won’t go away after he gets a diploma.
-They may be with him for life.
-Having self-awareness and accepting himself is a great first step to help prepare for adult life.
-He may even discover that his issues give him other important life skills such as patience, determination and the ability to understand that others have their own challenges.
+Teenagers may think their learning and thinking differences apply only to school.
+But it’s important for high-schoolers to understand that these issues won’t go away after they get a diploma; they may be with them for life.
+Having self-awareness and accepting themself is a great first step to help prepare for adult life.
+Your teen may even discover that their issues give them other important life skills, such as patience, determination, and the ability to understand that others have their own challenges.

 Explore and build interests.

-Knowing which activities your child loves most can help him discover future career paths.
-Maybe he likes being outdoors, or working with younger children.
-Or perhaps he enjoys playing computer games and making friends online.
-If your child is less sure of his interests, he can try out a variety of activities.
-Art classes, music lessons, sports and other hobbies can help him learn what he enjoys and boost his confidence as he looks toward the future.
+Knowing which activities your child loves most can help them discover future career paths.
+Maybe your teen likes being outdoors or working with younger children.
+Or perhaps your high-schooler enjoys playing computer games and making friends online.
+If your child is less sure of their interests, your child can try out a variety of activities.
+Art classes, music lessons, sports, and other hobbies can help teens learn what they enjoy and boost their confidence as they look toward the future.

 Learn the value of work.

 Working isn’t just about making money.
 It’s important for your child to understand how a good job helps build a happy life, too.
-Show your child where you work and talk with him about your job.
+Show your child where you work and talk about your job.
 Explain its rewards and its challenges.
-Encourage him to talk to friends and family about their jobs, too.
-They may also be able to help find internships and volunteer work in a field that matters to him.
+Encourage your teen to talk to friends and family about their jobs, too.
+This network may also be able to help your high-schooler find internships and volunteer work in a field that matters to them.

 Build work skills.

-Start him off by doing regular chores around the house, such as yard work and walking the dog.
-Then have him market his services to friends and neighbors—for pay.
-Or encourage and help him to get a part-time job.
-The opportunity to work early on will teach him the importance of arriving on time, solving problems and working well with others.
-These habits will stick with him and give him an edge when seeking jobs and building a career in the future.
+Start your child off by having them do regular chores around the house, such as yard work and walking the dog.
+Then have your teen market their services to friends and neighbors — for pay.
+Or encourage and help your child get a part-time job.
+The opportunity to work early on teaches teens the importance of arriving on time, solving problems, and working well with others.
+These habits will stick and give them an edge when seeking jobs and building a career in the future.

 Create a transition plan.

-It’s important to make sure the goals he sets are realistic and spell out specific steps he’ll take to get there.
-Remember to keep real—but still high—expectations for your child.
-The more confident you are in his ability to succeed, the harder he’ll work to reach goals.
+It’s important to make sure the goals your high-schooler sets are realistic and spell out specific steps your teen will take to get there.
+Remember to keep real — but still high — expectations for your child.
+The more confident you are in your teen’s ability to succeed, the harder your teen will work to reach goals.

-Your child’s career goals should be ones he can reach.
+Your child’s career goals should be ones they can reach.